Discrete Choice with Endogenous Peer Selection: Introduction

-We illustrate some features of the model via a simple example with closed form solution.
-Among others, this example shows that allowing agents to pay attention more often to agents that select similar alternatives can increase the correlation of choices among similar agents.
-In specific applications, this can be interpreted as polarization!
+We illustrate key features of the model through a simple example with a closed-form solution.
+The example shows that allowing agents to include peers who choose similar alternatives more often in the active peer set increases the correlation of choices among agents with similar preferences.
+In specific applications, this result can be interpreted as polarization and our model can be seen as offering a micro-foundation for echo chambers \citep{ anqi2025}.

-Our contribution is threefold.
-First, we connect bounded rationality with peer effects by embedding endogeneous peer selection into a discrete choice peer effect model.
-Second, similar to the use of menu variation in consideration set models, we exploit variation in the number of potential peers to identify the network, the peer-selection mechanism, and preference parameters from a single long panel of choices while imposing only mild exclusion and dimension-reducing conditions.
-Finally, in a simple two-agent example we show how endogenous attention can qualitatively change comparative statics: paying attention to peers that make similar choice can either reinforce or dampen coordination relative to a standard model depending on whether peer effects are positive or negative.
+Our contribution is threefold: First, we connect bounded rationality with peer effects by embedding endogenous peer selection into a discrete choice model of peer effects in preferences.
+In a simple two-agent example, we show how endogenous attention can change the comparative statics: paying attention to peers that make similar choices can either reinforce or dampen coordination relative to a standard model depending on whether peer effects are positive or negative.
+Second, we offer a simple setting with transparent identification arguments that can be incorporated (as we explain below) into a larger model of either correctly specified or misspecified network structure.
+Similarly to the use of menu variation in consideration set models, we exploit variation in the sizes of the reference groups to identify the network, the peer-selection mechanism, and preference parameters from a single long panel of choices while imposing only mild exclusion and dimension-reducing conditions.
+Third, we show how the limited attention to firms operating in the same market can shape expansion and contraction decisions in our empirical illustration.